Red Turban Rebellions: Northern Red Turbans

 In 1351, a mass mobilization of workers from the farming population, numbering 150,000 in total, for a project to rechannel the Yellow River and to open the Grand Canal in western Shandong saw ripe conditions for recruitment by the Red Turbans.
 A Red Turban leader, Han Shantong, and his advisor, Liu Futong, successfully recruited from the disgruntled workers, resulting in explosive rebellious activity.
 Han Shantong was captured and executed, but his wife and son, Han Lin'er, escaped with Liu.
 Liu established a capital at Yingzhou in modern western Anhui at the Hunan border and proclaimed the establishment of a Red Turban government.
 Han Lin'er was proclaimed the "Young Prince of Radiance" hailing from Song dynasty royalty.

 Han Lin'er was proclaimed emperor of a restored Song dynasty in Bozhou (in western Anhui) on 16 March 1355.
 On 11 June 1358, Liu Futong set out to capture Kaifeng, which had been the capital of the Song dynasty.
 The city was only held briefly by the new Song dynasty before a counteroffensive by Chaghan Temur forced them to retreat on 10 September 1359.
 Han Lin'er's court fled to Anfeng where they remained until Zhang Shicheng sent an army against them in 1363.

 In the northeast, the Red Turbans invaded Goryeo in 1359 and 1360.
-It's uncertain what exactly caused the Red Turbans to attack Goryeo but it was most likely due to material considerations.
+It is uncertain what exactly caused the Red Turbans to attack Goryeo but it was most likely due to material considerations.
 The Red Turbans in Liaodong had proven inferior to the soldiers of Chaghan Temur, who had defeated them in battle, and possibly saw Goryeo as an easier target unprotected by Mongol forces.
 The Red Turbans were also facing starvation and needed grain and supplies.
 There may have also been ethnic and political reasons.
 The Korean communities in Liaodong had refused to join the Red Turbans against the Yuan and in 1354, Gongmin of Goryeo contributed troops to Yuan efforts to suppress the Red Turbans.
 The invasions caught the unprepared Goryeo forces off guard, causing much destruction, sacking several cities, and briefly occupying Pyongyang (1359) and Kaesong (1360).
 Although ultimately repelled, the havoc caused by the Red Turbans on Goryeo was substantial.